eluzix/claritus-website/content/lp/crypto-tracking.md

 content_class: landing-page home home-crypto

 title: Tracking <span class="is-green">Crypto</span> Made Easy
+Description: It’s never been easier to track your Crypto.
+With Claritus you can track all your currencies, assets and investments in one place.
+thumbnail: /images/section-hero-crypto.png
 heroText: It’s never been easier to track your Crypto.
 With Claritus you can track all your currencies, assets and investments in one place.
 heroImg: /images/section-hero-crypto.png